ZnZq/hytale_atlas/docs/init/OPEN-QUESTIONS.md

 and whether error messages resolve through `assetEditor.messages.*` keys and can therefore be rendered as real prose.

-**⛔ Filed, not scheduled.** `05-CODEC-EXTRACTION.md` §Scope boundary excludes this from Phase 2.
-Reading the schema marker is *reading a declaration*; running the validators is *invoking behaviour*, which needs populated `AssetStore`s and couples us to the engine's initialisation sequence rather than to what it declares.
+**⛔ Filed, not scheduled** — but for a cost reason now, not a feasibility one.

+`--validate-assets --shutdown-after-validate` is available and permitted.
+What makes it unsuitable as the default is its price: a full server boot (~40 s), a telemetry beacon, and a scratch working directory, **per run**. `validate_pack` is meant to be callable after every edit; this cannot be.

-The affordable consequence: `validate_pack` degrades to schema conformance plus broken-reference detection — which is what the design specified in the first place.
+`validate_pack` therefore ships as schema conformance plus broken-reference detection — what the design specified in the first place — and deep validation is at most an explicit, user-invoked `validate --deep`.

-**Revisit when** Phases 1–3 have shipped and validation demonstrably misses real errors that these validators would have caught.
+**Revisit when** Phases 1–3 have shipped and cheap validation demonstrably misses real errors.
 Not before.

 ---